Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

-Although Zoloft has a relatively low addiction profile when compared to other prescription medications, especially when compared to opioids and benzodiazepines, there is still a possibility of developing a dependence on the drug.
+Sertraline (generic for Zoloft) has a relatively low addiction profile when compared to other prescription medications.
+However, there is still a possibility of developing a dependence on the drug.
+Explore the detox timeline, discover safe withdrawal protocols, and learn how to taper off Zoloft safely.

 As a result, Zoloft (sertraline) comes with the risk of experiencing withdrawal symptoms when discontinuing use.
 Withdrawal symptoms from Zoloft include dizziness, nausea, shakiness, and lethargy, among others.
 A tapered approach to withdrawal is generally recommended.